AkashSakaray/AkashSakaray/README.md

 - 💞️ I am passionate on Data scientist
 - 📊I am friendly with tools like SQL, Tableau, MongoDb, Pyhton...
 - 📫 How to reach me < akashsakaray@gmail.com > < www.linkedin.com/in/akash-sakaray-558762226 >
-- ⚡ Fun fact: In free time I love to play games and explore nee topic
+- ⚡ Fun fact: In free time I love to play games and explore new topic

 <!---
 AkashSakaray/AkashSakaray is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.